ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## Before you start

+There is a couple of thing you should know before we start:

 * Since you are here, we assume you probably have at least some basic understanding of what React is and how it works.
-But before we start, you should also know that CKEditor 5 has an official {@link builds/guides/frameworks/react Rich text editor component for React} and it will be core feature used in this tutorial.
+But what you might not know is that CKEditor 5 has an official {@link builds/guides/frameworks/react **Rich text editor component for React**} and it will be one of the key features used in this tutorial.
 Learning how to {@link builds/guides/frameworks/react#integrating-ckeditor-5-built-from-source use it in your project} is a good place to start.
-* In this tutorial, we are going to implement a block editor widget and that itself is not an easy topic.
+* In this tutorial, we are going to implement a block editor widget and that itself could give you an headache.
 We recommend you at least skim through the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} tutorial to get a grip on editor widgets, their API and possible use–cases.
 * Also, while it is not strictly necessary to read the {@link framework/guides/quick-start Quick start} guide before going through this tutorial, it may help you to get more comfortable with CKEditor 5 framework before you will dive into this tutorial.
 * We will also reference various parts of the {@link framework/guides/architecture/intro CKEditor 5 architecture} section as we go.
 While reading them is not necessary to finish this tutorial, we recommend reading those guides at some point to get a better understanding of the mechanisms used in this tutorial.